tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 > ["A digital product is never finished"](https://www.smashingmagazine.com/2021/04/designing-developing-fluid-type-space-scales/)

+🌞

 ### Introduce Utopian spacing

--   Pick a method below -- A, B or C -- and make all the spaces, nooks and crannies in your design Utopian.
-Whichever You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox.
+-   Pick a method below -- A, B or C -- and make all the spaces, nooks and crannies in your design Utopian (for real: I'm talking about your paddings, gaps, margins, etc.).
+Whichever You choose, consider using auto-layout whenever You can: it can help keep things simple and is straightforward to implement with grid and flexbox (and maybe You can even skip margins altogether).

 A. Just do it by hand

-You might be asking yourself _"do I really need to remember all spacing steps I just generated and type them by hand at every single decision?"_.
+You might be asking yourself _"do I really need to remember all the spacing steps I just generated and type in a value by hand at every single decision?"_.

 Well, this is how me and my two brain cells did it.
 It wasn't too bad.
 A lot of peeking at the component board, but that's a small price to pay to be _fluid_, man 🐬.

 B. Use variables

-Figma let's You set up a spacing palette with variables pretty easily now:
+You can set up a spacing palette with variables like this:

 ![A screenshot of how You might set up your variables](/assets/blog/pictures/figma-variables-demo.png)

+Aside:
+Are modes potentially useful here?
+There must be a good lifehack in here, somewhere.

-The upside is You can pick your spacing from a menu and don't have to peek so much.
+The upside to this method is You can pick your spacing from a menu and don't have to peek so much.

 The downside is I don't see how to make these variables update when You regenerate your palette...

+...**But**...

+...**Psst**...

-**But**... there might be a way...
+...there might be a way...

-...Follow me into this dark alley, friend...
+...follow me into this dark alley, friend...

 C. Use the spacing components from the component board

 Aside:
 **If You want to work on a custom spacing palette**, You might do it this way.
 The spacing in your design will update each time you rerun the plugin with different parameters.

-See these little squares on the "spacing palette"-frame that Utopia generated?
-Just literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)!
-And when You're sick of them, just close your eyes, press `shift + g` 3 times and they'll go away.
+See these little squares that came out of the generator plugin?-- The ones on the frame called "Space palette @min"?
+You can literally [drag them into your design](https://utopia.fyi/images/utopia-plugin-10.jpg)!

-How does that work, You ask?-- _They're just, like, pieces of the grid, man!_ Clever, clever, these Utopia designers.
 Once they're where You want them to be, just select the variant You want from the little drop-down menu and there's your spacing: 2xs, m, 3xl -- all your favourite t-shirt sizes!
+And when You're sick of looking at them, just close your eyes, press `shift + g` 3 times and they'll go away.

+How does that work, You ask?-- _They're just, like, pieces of the grid, man! 🤯_ Clever, clever, these Utopia designers.

-Just set the numbers in your auto-layouts to 0 and put squares everywhere: in your gaps, your paddings -- your margins, if You need them!
+Just set the numbers in your auto-layouts to 0 and put squares everywhere: in your gaps, your paddings... -- your margins, if You need them!
 Stuffed one under your sofa and forgot about it for like 7 years until it was time to move?
 No problem, it'll stay there, patiently waiting until it's time. _Its_ time...

 Did I mention the squares are cursed with a terrible curse?
 No?